htcondor/htcondor/docs/man-pages/condor_submit.rst

     in seconds of a job lease.
 The default value is 2,400, or forty minutes.
 If a job lease is not desired, the value can be explicitly set to 0 to disable the job lease semantics.
 The value can also be a ClassAd expression that evaluates to an integer.
-The HTCondor User’s manual section on Special Environment Considerations has further details. :index:`job_machine_attrs<single: job_machine_attrs; submit commands>`
+The HTCondor User's manual section on Special Environment Considerations has further details. :index:`job_machine_attrs<single: job_machine_attrs; submit commands>`
     :index:`job_machine_attrs_history_length<single: job_machine_attrs_history_length; submit commands>`
  job_machine_attrs = <attr1, attr2, ...>
-    A comma and/or space separated list of machine attribute names that should be recorded in the job ClassAd in addition to the ones specified by the *condor_schedd* daemon’s system configuration variable ``SYSTEM_JOB_MACHINE_ATTRS``
+    A comma and/or space separated list of machine attribute names that should be recorded in the job ClassAd in addition to the ones specified by the *condor_schedd* daemon's system configuration variable ``SYSTEM_JOB_MACHINE_ATTRS``
     :index:`SYSTEM_JOB_MACHINE_ATTRS`.
 When there are multiple run
     attempts, history of machine attributes from previous run attempts